İlker Ayrık: Life and career

 Ayrık was born on 16 October 1979 in Balıkesir.
-He is Macedonian on his mother's side and Albanian on his father's side.
 He stated that he dreamed of being an engineer when he was in high school, but after taking part in a theatre play at school, he gave up this dream and decided to become a stage actor.
 He graduated from Müjdat Gezen Art Center Conservatory's Theatre Department in 2003.
 After finishing school, he worked as Müjdat Gezen's assistant for 6 years.
 After graduating from school, Ayrık worked with MSM Oyuncuları, Müjdat Gezen Theatre, Tiyatro Ti, and Kent Oyuncuları before founding Pervasız Theatre with Aykut Taşkın in 2005.

 In 2009, he played in Doa's "Yallah" music video alongside Ömür Arpacı and Aykut Taşkın.
 Between 2007 and 2009, he joined the Kent Oyuncuları where he was part of an adaptation of The Miser.
-In addition to his career on stage, Ayrık has appeared in many movies, TV series and advertisements since 2001.
+In addition to his career on stage, Ayrık has appeared in many hit movies, TV series and advertisements since 2001.
 He acted alongside Kıvanç Tatlıtuğ several times in Akbank advertisements.

 He is best known for her role as "Accountant Servet" in the Çakallarla Dans movie series.
-He played the character of "Çağatay" in the TV series Seksenler, which was broadcast on TRT1 between 2012 and 2022.
+He played as stammering teacher in hit comedy series "Geniş Aile".
+He played the character of "Çağatay" in the period comedy series Seksenler, which was broadcast on TRT1 between 2012 and 2022.
+He played in the hit short comedy series "Ramazan Güzeldir".

 He married his secondary school friend Sanem Ayrık in 2009, and they have 2 children named Ferit and Yaman from this marriage.